clumsy-goose/makers-agents-auth/README.md

 - **Resource abuse** — anonymous traffic burns through your LLM and tool-call quota.
 - **Endpoint bypass** — attackers skip the frontend page and call `/chat`, `/stop` and other endpoints directly.

-Using this [reference project](https://github.com/clumsy-goose/makers-agent-auth/tree/main) as a working example, this doc shows how to build a login-auth flow on the Makers platform: Cloud Functions handle login / register and JWT signing, while the platform middleware rejects unauthenticated requests at the edge.
-The Agent runtime then re-verifies the same JWT independently — so even if someone bypasses the edge, the Agent still 401s.
+This doc shows how to build a login-auth flow on the Makers platform: Cloud Functions handle login / register and JWT signing, while the platform middleware rejects unauthenticated requests at the edge.

 ## Project Files & Responsibilities